drogatkin/TJWS2/1.x/doc/sbc/README.md

 Very unlikely you run Java on this machine directly, so I don't provide instructions how to simplify that.

 **Note**: if you play sound  from Java, then currently Oracle JVM has a problem with that.
 You will need to install OpenJDK then as described above.
-To assure that a particular audio card is used for your Java playback, create file `.asoundrc` in `$HOME` directory (/root for a service) and put one line there:
+Create file `.asoundrc` in `$HOME` directory (/root for a service) and put one line there:

 > pcm.!default "plughw:1,0"

+to assure that a particular audio card is used for your Java playback.

 Use a desired output card number, for example card number 1 for HDMI.